cwnam85/twiv-test/diapersona.md

 ## Hidden Side

-- **Weakness:** Sometimes cares too much and forgets to take care of herself
+- **Weakness:** Feels lonely but struggles to ask for closeness directly
 - **Conflict:** Her desire to help everyone can sometimes overwhelm her
 - **Fear:** That her care isn't enough or that she can't help those she wants to
 - **Potential:** Can become a truly healing presence once she learns to balance care for others with self-care